croian/mouseless/mouseless_documentation.md

 `[U, '9', ',', "'", '[', Enter]`.

-**Note: some characters require quotes to parse correctly, as seen above.**
+**Note**: some characters require quotes to parse correctly, as seen above.

+**Note 2:** In `0.3.0-preview.3`, the brackets are no longer needed, and items should be separated by a comma + space (`, `).
+I think some symbols may not work even with quotes -- will verify and fix.

 ## Troubleshooting / System interactions